 Michael is a nurse on a busy hospital ward spending most of his time directly caring for patients.

-He is already able to use IT on the ward for carrying out patient observations, administer medication, access CWS and other patient related information which allows Michael to spend more faceto-face time with his patients.
+to use IT on the Mobile ward for carrying out patient observations, administer medication, access CWS and other patient related information which allows Michael to spend more faceto-face time with his patients.